andypoly/Unity-Shader-Graph-Custom-Functions/README.md

 SHADERGRAPH_SAMPLE_SCENE_DEPTH(uv);

-SHADERGRAPH_SAMPLE_SCENE_COLOR(uv); But this is actually quite broken, it is best to read the scene color in the graph and pass it in for complicated reasons...
+SHADERGRAPH_SAMPLE_SCENE_COLOR(uv); But this is actually quite broken.
+Currently it will only work if you have a Scene Color Node used in your graph.

 SHADERGRAPH_SAMPLE_SCENE_NORMAL(uv);